mattmakai/fullstackpython.com/content/posts/160830-phone-calls-bottle.markdown

 @route('/dial-phone/<outbound_phone_number>')
 def outbound_call(outbound_phone_number):
     """
     Uses the Twilio Python helper library to send a POST request to Twilio telling it to dial an outbound phone call from our specific Twilio phone number (that phone number must be owned by our Twilio account).
     """
     # the url must match the Ngrok Forwarding URL plus the route defined in
     # the previous function that responds with TwiML instructions
+    twilio_client.calls.create(to=outbound_phone_number,
-    twilio_client.calls.create(to=OUTBOUND_NUMBER, from_=BLOG_POST_NUMBER,
+                               from_=BLOG_POST_NUMBER,
                                url=NGROK_BASE_URL + '/twiml')
     return Response('phone call placed to ' + outbound_phone_number + '!')